Sunyi20/Human-LLM-Shared-Action/README.md

 # Human–LLM Shared Action

-Research code for the paper **“The computational geometry of action: convergence across artificial intelligence, human behaviour and cortex”**
+Research code for the paper **“The semantic geometry of action: convergence across foundation models, human behaviour and the brain”**

 This repository contains the data-collection pipeline, sparse positive similarity embedding (SPoSE) analyses, and figure-generation scripts used to